JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/basic_usage.md

 state `poss[i-1], vels[i-1]`.
 That is why `t[1]` is always 0 since `poss[1], vels[1]` are
 the initial conditions.

-If this output is not convenient for you, the function `construct(t, poss, vels)` is provided, which constructs the (continuous) timeseries of the position and velocity, as well as the time-vector, when given the main output of `evolve!()`:
+If this output is not convenient for you, the function `construct(ct, poss, vels)` is provided, which constructs the (continuous) timeseries of the position and velocity, as well as the time-vector, when given the main output of `evolve!()`:
 ```julia
 xt, yt, vxt, vyt, ts = construct(ct, poss, vels)